Motion#

 land ▶

-The move active? block returns a Boolean indicating whether the drone is currently using a move block.
+The move active Boolean block reports whether the drone is currently using a move block.

 • True — The drone is currently using a move block.